frostney/spriteimp/README.md

 Those pesky sprite imps are here to help you with all your spriting needs.
 At least they say they want to help...

-This is quite heavily under development.
+This is quite heavily under development and not usable yet.

 Planned features:
 * Textures (for getting pixel data)